openaps/AndroidAPSdocs/docs/EN/translations.md

 * When an internal link leads only to a certain page (i.e. ../Usage/Profiles.html) no translation is necessary.
 * Internal links to a certain headline (i.e. ..//Usage/Profiles.html#percentage) must be translated as the headline in the other language is different from the English original.
-* If you create a new headline you can transform this into the anchor link (part after # - i.e. #percentage) by turning all letters to lower case, transfrming special characters to standard characters and skipping punctuation marks.
+* If you create a new headline you can transform this into the anchor link (part after # - i.e. #percentage) by turning all letters to lower case, transforming special characters to standard characters and skipping punctuation marks.

    Here are some examples:
    * Was ist ein Closed Loop System mit AndroidAPS?  --->   #was-ist-ein-closed-loop-system-mit-androidaps